Best MPG cars 2023

 Best MPG cars

-The most fuel-efficient non-hybrid vehicle you can buy right now, the Peugeot 208 returns an extraordinary 73.6mpg in 1.5-litre BlueHDi 100 guise.
+The Peugeot 208 returns an extraordinary 71.4mpg in 1.5-litre BlueHDi 100 guise.
 It’s the most economical diesel on sale by some margin, continuing a long Peugeot tradition of making ultra-thrifty small cars.
 However, this isn’t some sort of basic eco-special.
 It’s still available with smart-looking alloy wheels, has air conditioning as standard, and doesn’t demand drivers interact with any eco gadgetry.
-It’s simply a really fuel-efficient supermini-sized diesel car, and is currently Britain’s best MPG car of all.
+It’s simply a really fuel-efficient supermini-sized diesel car, and is currently one of Britain’s most economical cars.
 Proof that modern diesel cars can be green?
 We reckon so.

 Toyota Yaris Hybrid

-The Toyota Yaris Hybrid is the most fuel-efficient non-plug-in petrol car on sale in Britain right now.
-It achieves impressive economy of 68.9mpg courtesy of a hybrid drivetrain.
+The Toyota Yaris Hybrid is one of the most fuel-efficient non-plug-in petrol cars on sale in Britain right now.
+It achieves impressive economy of 68.8mpg courtesy of a hybrid drivetrain.
 This combines an electric motor and automatic gearbox with a super-efficient 1.5-litre petrol engine and ‘self-charging’ battery.
 The engine is able to automatically shut down when not required, meaning more than half a city-centre trip can be driven in pure electric mode.
 This doesn't just deliver a good official fuel economy figure, it also helps the Yaris Hybrid achieve money-saving MPG in the real world.

 The SEAT Leon is derived from the Volkswagen Golf and offers a broad range of engines, including a couple of plug-in hybrid petrol-electric versions.
 However, if you want a Leon you can get great economy from without having to plug in, you need the 2.0-litre TDI 115 diesel engine.
 This is capable of averaging an impressive 65.7mpg, which is a great figure for a family-sized car such as this.
 The unstressed 2.0 engine is better able to deliver this figure regularly too, compared to smaller and harder-worked alternatives.
 It’s easy to see why the diesel SEAT remains so popular with company car fleets.